-I spent my first four nights in Aruba at the Renaissance Aruba Resort & Casino, a hotel that has no less than it’s own private island.
+I spent my first four nights on the island of Aruba at the Renaissance Aruba Resort & Casino, a hotel in Aruba with private island, and not just any private island.
+The Renaissance Island is also known as the… flamingo island!

 But let me introduce you first.